htcondor/htmap/docs/source/recipes/docker-image-cookbook.rst

 Can I use HTMap's default image?
 --------------------------------

-HTMap's default Docker image is `continuumio/anaconda3:latest <https://hub.docker.com/r/continuumio/anaconda3/>`_.
+HTMap's default Docker image is `htcondor/htmap-exec <https://hub.docker.com/r/htcondor/htmap-exec/>`_, which is itself based on`continuumio/anaconda3 <https://hub.docker.com/r/continuumio/anaconda3/>`_.
 It is based on Python 3 and has many useful packages pre-installed, such as ``numpy``, ``scipy``, and ``pandas``.
 If your software only depends on packages included in the `Anaconda distribution <https://docs.anaconda.com/anaconda/packages/pkg-docs/>`_ by default, you can use HTMap's default and won't need to create your own image.

 I depend on Python packages that aren't in the Anaconda distribution